 Because Interment.net's search engine is now based Google's search engine, you can use the same search arguments and operators that you use with Google.

-- Or, add the region name to your search query...kincaid california
+TIP: Add the region name to your search query...

-This will find all pages that include both of those words.
+This will find all pages that include all of those words.
 Since all cemetery transcriptions published on Interment.net include the country, state, province, county, shire, etc., you can use that to limit your search results.
-But it's possible you'll see results for regions other than California if that word is found anywhere on the page, and it often happens as a someone's birthplace within a record.
-So, it's not always an accurate way to limit searches to a specific region, but it's the most convenient way.
+But it's not the most effective way to restrict searches to a specific region.

 More Advanced Search Help - tips and tricks on using Interment.net's search engine, visit Google's Help Page on advanced searching...